sympy/sympy/doc/src/guides/contributing/documentation-style-guide.rst

   * ``matplotlib.sphinxext.plot_directive``: Provides directives for included
     matplotlib generated figures in reStructuredText.
 See
     https://matplotlib.org/devel/plot_directive.html for more info.
-  * ``sympylive``: Adds a button on each example in the HTML documentation that opens the example in SymPy Live. *No bearing on documentation source format.*

 Everything supported by the above processing tools is available for use in the SymPy documentation, but this style guide supersedes any recommendations made